Table of Contents

 Video.js 7+ supports HLS and MPEG-DASH as standard as it includes http-streaming, which uses Media Source Extensions to play these formats in modern browsers.
 If choosing a single format, HLS is more convenient as iOS and some Android browsers which do not support MSE do have native HLS support.

-HLS is also possible with Flash on IE 11 on Windows 7, which does not support MSE, if you add the flashls source handler.
+HLS is not possible on IE 11 on Windows 7, which does not support MSE.
+It was possible to play HLS on this browser with Flash.

 Make sure you are using formats that Video.js can play: